nurlanmnn/poker-game/README.md

-This is a code of simpler poker game in c.
+This is a code of simple poker game in c.